What is Vision Therapy?

 Vision therapy can simply be described as physical therapy for the eyes.
 Vision therapy is a series of guided activities and exercises to help visual problems that glasses alone don’t fix.
 It helps develop all of the visual skills that are required for reading and learning.

-Vision therapy is a sequence of therapy procedures that are individually prescribed and monitored by the doctor to develop efficient visual skills and visual processing.
+Vision therapy is a sequence of therapy procedures that are individually prescribed and monitored by your Midtown Tulsa eye doctor to develop efficient visual skills and visual processing.

 Only 3% of past patients surveyed have seen no improvement.
 The other 97% saw improvements in areas such as reading, handwriting, confidence, and other areas.